aosabook/500lines/objmodel/chapter.md

 ````

 While the set up of the classes is the same as the corresponding test for
-message sends, the way that the methods are called is different.
+method calls, the way that the methods are called is different.
 First, the
 attribute with the name of the method is looked up on the object.
 The result of
 that lookup operation is a *bound method*, an object that encapsulates both the
 object as well as the function found in the class.
 Then that bound method is